geier/pycarddav/README.rst

 - *pyCardDAV* only stores email addresses for now
 - *pyCardDAV* is read-only for now
 - *pyCardDAV* is only tested against davical
-- your password is stored in cleartext in the pycardsyncer file
+- your password is stored in cleartext in the configfile file
-- the configurion is stored in pycardsyncer, so no global installation for now

 Installation
 ------------